Latex allergies – different types, main drivers and prevention

 Many users, particularly in the healthcare sector, are affected by skin irritations and allergies.
 According to international estimates, less than one percent of the overall population suffers from type I allergies induced by latex products.

-As the largest European manufacturer of natural rubber latex gloves, it is therefore all the more important for us to continuously improve the skin compatibility of our gloves.
+As a manufacturer of natural rubber latex gloves, it is therefore all the more important for us to continuously improve the skin compatibility of our gloves.
 We carry out intensive research and development on this topic and are constantly working on improved technologies and materials.
 Among other things, we are reducing glove powder and allergens such as latex proteins and residual chemicals in our products.

 With more than 100 years of expertise in glove-manufacturing, we refrain from using the accelerator thiuram, which is responsible for about 80 per cent of type IV allergies.